ThomasBuzer/Master_thesis/README.md

 Vitis AI has the ability to run any Network which has been developped with [Pytorch](https://github.com/Xilinx/Vitis-AI-Tutorials/tree/master/Design_Tutorials/09-mnist_pyt), Tensorflow or Caffe.
 Once converted and implemented on the board, [Vitis AI Runtime](https://github.com/Xilinx/Vitis-AI/tree/master/demo/VART) allows the user to controll the execution via python or C++ API.

 ### GPIO Trigger

+The prebuild image burned on the SD card does not allow easy access to the GPIO pins.
+To enable this, the whole image has to be rebuild with [This](https://github.com/Xilinx/Vitis-Tutorials/tree/2021.2/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104) tutorial guiding through the steps.
+[This](https://www.youtube.com/watch?v=CHsidFIXUEE) youtube video helps understanding the steps to add GPIO pins.
 WIP